staffanm/ferenda/doc/intro.rst

 * Uses caches and dependency management to avoid performing the same work over and over.
-* Once documents are downloaded and structured, you get a usable web site with API, Atom feeds and search for free.
+* Once documents are downloaded and structured, you get a usable web site with REST API, Atom feeds and search for free.
 * Web site generation can create a set of static HTML pages for offline use.